mtumilowicz/rust-rocket-workshop/README.txt

                     let p2 = p1; // because type has no `Copy`, this is a move instead.
                 }
                 ```
+                * note that we need move, otherwise we would have two pointers p1 and p2 that when go out of scope,
+                they will both try to free the same memory
         * is a property of the type, not the operation
             * `let a = b` is always a move, doesn't matter whether `b` is `Copy` or not
             *  similarly, a function call `f(b)` always moves `b`